Last updated on April 9, 2026

 Silverquill Command | Illustration by Bryan Sola

-Card draw, strictly speaking, is the action of getting cards from your library into your hand.
+Card draw, strictly speaking, is the action of getting cards from your library zone into your hand.
 Orzhov card draw includes cards with only white and black in their color identity, gold or hybrid, and give you access to extra cards in some form.
 Since this color pair isn’t exactly known for having card draw or draw engines, we’re taking some liberties here and also considering a bonus in resources as card draw.

 Orzhov is known for attrition, good one-for-one removal spells, and lifegain/life drain, but the color pair doesn’t have much pure card draw like Expressive Iteration or Sphinx's Revelation.
 That said, it’s more than capable of generating card advantage, usually via permanents in play.
-Like Golgari , the graveyard is another important source of card advantage for Orzhov, so this color pair gets necessary card advantage from small creatures that died, too.
+Like Golgari , the graveyard is another important source of card advantage for Orzhov, so this color pair gets necessary card advantage from small creatures that die, too.

-#21.
-Raddic, Tal Zealot
+Honorable Mention: Raddic, Tal Zealot

 Raddic, Tal Zealot

 Raddic, Tal Zealot is an Alchemy card that lets you draft a card from its spellbook each time you attack with one or more knights.
 It’s a bit restrictive in what you can get, but each time you attack with a knight you’ll get an extra card right away.
-All cards in this spellbook are good knight-typal cards like History of Benalia or Cavalier of Night, so you’re always drawing into gas.
+All cards in this spellbook are good knight-typal cards like History of Benalia or Cavalier of Night, so you always draw into gas.

-#20.
+#29.
 Silverquill Command

 Silverquill Command

-#19.
+#28.
 Firja, Judge of Valor

 Firja, Judge of Valor